ARQz1947/Retail-Store-Data-Analysis/README.md

 </p>

 ### Shipment
+- Most of the customers preferred to choose "Standard Class" as the shipment method across all regions for each year.
+- Early shipments are observed only in Standard Class (69.7%) and Second Class (38.9%), while no other shipping methods record early deliveries.
+This suggests operational efficiency is skewed toward specific shipping modes, potentially creating inconsistent customer experiences across delivery options.
 - The business needs drastic improvement in it's shipping process.
 Data shows that between 25% and 28% of the orders are shipped late every year and it has increased in the last year.
 This weakens the positive impact of early shipment percentage (~50% yearly).
 Each region is showing increase in late shipment, atleast for the last year of the business, 2024.
 - There is an enormous difference in shipping efficiency among various shipping methods.
 Business has seen between 84% to 77% orders shipping late for "First Class" shipping method throughout the four(4) years and between 2% to ~6% for "Same day" method.
 The other two shipping methods i.e. Standard & Second class, are in between.
-- Preferred shipment method across all regions remained to be "Standard Class", handling most of the orders each year.
-- Standard class and Second Class shipping methods are shipping orders early.
-They are shipping 69.7% and 38.9% of the orders early, respectively.
+-
 <p align="center">
   <img src="images/EarlyLateShip.png" style="margin-right: 10px;"/>
 </p>